 Best answer: Almost any unlocked phone will work on Fi, but some phones that weren't specifically designed for Fi may miss out on certain features like Google's VPN and network switching.

 What phones are designed for Fi?

 When Google Fi initially launched under the name Project Fi back in 2015, it was only available for the Nexus 6.
 Google Fi has continued to add its own phones, including the Nexus 5X, 6P, and all Pixel devices.
 Even Google phones purchased from carriers are fully compatible with Google Fi.
 Of course, they will need to be unlocked.

 These phones are all designed for Fi, which means they will work with Google Fi's VPN as well as automatic switching between Google Fi's three networks.
 These phones can also connect to over two million approved hotspots to save on data and improve speed.
 Designed for Fi phones can switch to the best available network without any extra input.
-Google Fi uses towers from Sprint, T-Mobile, and U.S. Cellular in the United States.
+Google Fi uses towers from Sprint, T-Mobile, and US Cellular in the U.S.

 Many of Motorola's phones are designed for Fi as well, including the Moto G Stylus and Moto G Power.
-There are a few others included, such as the unlocked LG G7 ThinQ.
+There are a few others included, such as the unlocked Samsung Galaxy S20 5G.
 To see if your phone is on the list, check Google Fi's compatibility checker.
 Look for three green checkmarks for full compatibility.

 If you're on a Pixel 2 or newer Google phone, you also get the added benefit of an integrated eSIM that lets you use Fi without having to wait for a physical SIM to arrive in the mail.
 Uniquely, the Pixel 3a and Pixel 4 can use a physical Google Fi SIM alongside an eSIM to improve network switching performance.